a-e/rsel/docs/scoping.md

 Caveat
 ------

-The first thing you need to remember when using a scoping hash is that your tables must not be fully escaped.
+With FitNesse, when using a scoping hash, your tables must not be fully escaped.
 This just means you should not include a `!` at the beginning of your table, otherwise the hash syntax will be interpreted literally, instead of as an embedded hash.

-This means you will need to manually escape any cells in your table that contain URLs, email addresses, or other auto-interpreted text.
+This means you should manually escape any cells in your table that contain URLs, email addresses, or other auto-interpreted text.
 For example, email addresses normally have HTML added by FitNesse; you'll have to escape those so they'll be treated as literal text:

     | Click | !-epierce@example.com-! | link | !{within:footer} |